mccright/rand-notes/Sensitive-Data-on-WebServer.md

 If that is not possible, configure your web server to explicitly deny access to that sensitive data.

-For this example, assume that the sensitive files are in a directory named 'sensitivefiles.'
+For this example, assume that the sensitive files are in a directory named 'sensitivefiles' (*I am not recommending this naming convention -- in some use cases descriptive resource naming may increase your risks*)

 Below find one approach to denying access to the 'sensitivefiles' directory and its subdirectories on several different servers.